cdransf/cd-11ty/src/posts/2016/reuters-senate-push-for-encryption-legislation-falters.md

 ---
 date: '2016-05-30'
+title: 'Senate push for encryption legislation falters'
+description: "Fantastic news.
+This bill (and the push behind it) was ill-conceived at best and would have caused untold damage were it to pass."
 draft: false
-title: Senate push for encryption legislation falters
 tags: ['politics', 'security']
 ---